HITECHCRIME/HC_SG69_Fall_It_Rise/README.md

 fucking incredible
 hey ya

+got in on the rider's
+fucking incredible
+hey ya

 fucking credible rolln

+ey ya ey ya

 gotta erase an up and down ey
 gotta erase it off the curb